By Aryn Lloyd, ACE Certified Health Coach, Rock Valley Physical Therapy

 Feeling wiped out can cause some setbacks when it comes to energy levels and motivation.
 Active minutes decrease and sitting minutes increase when you’re exhausted.
 Your level of endurance during exercise can also suffer.

-With warmer temps and the race calendar in full swing, what better time to see if running is a good fit for you?
+With warmer temps on the horizon, what better time to see if running is a good fit for you?

 Try a 5K